Need to find out how to cool down a room fast?

 Another option is solar control film (shown in the picture, top).
 Try Purlfrost's range.

-11. Use your oven sparingly
+13. Use your oven sparingly

 Really, if it already feels like a million degrees in your home, the last thing you want to do is turn on a 200ºC oven, so make the most of the good weather and get cooking outside!

-12. Turn off the lights
+14. Turn off the lights and use candles instead

-13. Use day night blinds
+16. Use day and night blinds

 If you have a room that gets constant sunlight, or hot summer sun when you don't want it, you'll know how annoying it can be to regulate the amount of light that comes into the room.

 The day and night blind is an innovative solution to this problem – a highly adjustable type of blind that has panels of transparent and opaque material that can be angled in exactly the way you want it, or made completely transparent, or block out the light completely (useful at night).

-14. Have a ceiling fan?
+18. Have a ceiling fan?
 Set it to anti-clockwise